So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 From a completely scientific perspective, we can’t say for certain that walking helps induce labor.

-However, many women will report that walking is what helped start their labor.
+With that said, many women report that walking is what helped start their labor.

 Why is that the case?